Most people don't really understand Search Engine Optimisation [SEO]

 You need to produce long-form content and that content needs to be quality.
 And I would say it is better to produce one really good long piece of content that it is to produce 5 or 10 shorter pieces.

 Brian Dean's success

-There's a couple of industry experts who talk about this, several people I follow.
+There are a couple of industry experts who talk about this, and several people I follow.
 One is a guy called Brian Dean, who is one of the leading SEO experts.
-There's many of them out there, but Brian, as somebody I particularly like.
+There are many of them out there, but Brian is somebody I particularly like.
 One of the reasons I like him is he gives very, very practical advice and if you look at how he has built his site and how he ranks against other SEO companies - because that's what he does -, he doesn't write that much.
 He's maybe written 30 or 40 blog posts in the last year.
 And if you compare that to the prolific content of companies like HubSpot and others, it's incredible that he does so well.
-But if you look at every single blog posts that he produces, it's outstanding.
+But if you look at every single blog post that he produces, it's outstanding.
 It's something that you would want to share.
 It's something that you would bookmark it, something that you would remark on - and that's interesting work because it's remarkable content in a very, very specific way.

 "Remarkable content means something that other people will link to.
 And when you have something that other people will link to, that creates by definition links, and those links are the things that you want".

 It doesn't matter if you produce content that is targeted at your buyer personas - it's great for the buyer personas, it's great for your business, absolutely, that's what we do, but your personas don't have authority websites.
 Your buyer personas are not going to be writing about you on their blog.
 Your buyer personas are not going to be creating links that come back to your website.
 Some of them might, but they're not authority sites, so you have to think very carefully about the content and the type of content that you produce, and I'm really seriously suggesting that a large portion of that content should be targeted not at your buyer persona.